COVID-19 Vaccine Frequently Asked Questions

 - Your new antibodies and immune cells will protect you from illness if you are exposed to COVID-19 virus in the future by remembering how to attack the spike protein

-mRNA cannot change your DNA, it is a part of our genetic material that gives instructions to the body, like a recipe.
+mRNA is a part of our genetic material that gives instructions to the body, like a recipe.
 It simply delivers a message.

 - For COVID-19, the mRNA vaccine tells the body to make a harmless “spike protein”.
 This spike protein is found on the outside of the COVID-19 virus (but is not the virus itself).
 Our immune system recognizes the spike protein as something that shouldn’t be there and quickly works to attack it by building antibodies and immune cells that will attack the COVID virus if you are exposed in the future.

-Human cells break down and get rid of the mRNA soon after they have finished using the instructions. mRNA does not interact with the part of our cells that holds our DNA and cannot be ‘swapped out’ or change the DNA sequence (there only function is to deliver the message of the spike protein to the cell).
+Human cells break down and get rid of the mRNA soon after they have finished using the instructions. mRNA does not interact with the part of our cells that holds our DNA and cannot be ‘swapped out’ or change the DNA sequence.

 Can I get other vaccines at the same time or after my COVID-19 vaccine?